 The Importance of Social Capital for Businesses:

 The truth is that unless companies take the time to develop, cultivate, and manage their social capital, they will fail to keep up with the competition.
 When companies make social capital a priority, however, they will assuredly see an improved business performance, steady growth, greater levels of employee satisfaction, and enhanced relations across the various actors in their supply chains.
 By fostering an organizational environment that centers around transparency and fairness, businesses can also enjoy the greater social trust and a natural increase in consumer reach.
 Put simply, by prioritizing social capital, organizations can significantly increase their bottom line.

 The Importance of Social Capital for Individuals:

-As you can see, there are a wide range of reasons that social capital should be prioritized by both businesses and individuals.
-By developing and cultivating relationships both professionally and personally, the lives of those around us can be greatly enhance.
+As you can see, there is a wide range of reasons that social capital should be prioritized by both businesses and individuals.
+By developing and cultivating relationships both professionally and personally, the lives of those around us can be greatly enhanced.
 It is important to remember what leadership expert and author Robin Sharma tells us: